agoda-com/cicd/README.md

           secrets: |
             $HEROKU_API_KEY
 ```
+2. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
+3. Namimg your branch to be understandable e.g. `master-workflow`
+4. Click `Propose new file` button
+5. You will see difference of your changes and `Create pull request`
+6. Waiting for `pull_request` workflow to be triggered and run

 **_NOTE:_** This will be triggered when pushes codes to master branch only.

+### Let's change some codes
+1. Go back to `Code` tab and select `server.js` file
+2. Edit file by clicking at pencil
+3. Update greeting text from `Hello Everyone!!` to `Hello <your_name>!!`
+4. `Commit changes` by selecting `Create a new branch for this commit and start a pull request.`
+5. Namimg your branch to be understandable e.g. `update-greeting`
+6. Click `Commit changes` button and `Create pull request`
+7. Waiting for `pull_request` workflow to be triggered and run

+### How could we fix when test failed?
+1. Go back to `Code` tab
+2. Firstly, select `update-greeting` branch
+3. Go to `tests` directory and select `erver.test.js` file
+4. Edit file by clicking at pencil
+5. Update greeting text from `Hello Everyone` to `Hello <your_name>`
+6. `Commit changes` by selecting `Commit directly to the update-greeting branch.`
+7. Click `Commit changes` button
+8. The previous pull request is triggered
+9. Finally, everything is green, you can merge this pull request to `master`

 ## Setting branch protection
 To protect a branch from failure commits by requiring status checks before merging a pull request